socketsupply/nat-traversal-spec/SPEC.md

   uint localPort; // set in the configuration string publicAddress; // set when a pong is received uint publicPort; // set when a pong is received
+  Nat nat; // this peer's Nat type
+  PongState pong; // the state of the last pong

   void addPeer (ArgsAddPeer args);
   void connect (ArgsConnect args);